Extract a data frame with coordinates of ancestry tracts from a given tree sequence.

 That said, when run on a tree sequence which does not originate from a slendr

-is identical to that of the
+simulation, the behavior of ts_tracts() is identical to that of the

-underlying tspop.get_pop_ancestry()
+underlying tspop.get_pop_ancestry().

-As of the current version of slendr, ts_tracts()
+As of the current version of slendr, ts_tracts() only works for

 slendr/msprime sequences but not on slendr/SLiM tree sequences.
 Support for